In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

-Immigrants are integral to Georgia’s economy as workers.
+Immigrants are integral to Georgia’s economy as workers and taxpayers.

-- Unauthorized immigrants comprised 7% of the state’s workforce (or 325,000 workers) in 2010, according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 7% of Georgia’s workforce in 2012 (or 325,000 workers), according to a report by the Pew Research Center.

 - If all unauthorized immigrants were removed from Georgia, the state would lose $21.3 billion in economic activity, $9.5 billion in gross state product, and approximately 132,460 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

-- Unauthorized immigrants in Georgia paid $456.3 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Georgia paid $359.8 million in state and local taxes in 2010, including $265.5 million in sales taxes, $60.3 million in state income taxes, and $34 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to Georgia’s economy as students.

 - Georgia’s 17,781 foreign students contributed $545.3 million to the state’s economy in tuition, fees, and living expenses for the 2013-2014 academic year, according to NAFSA: Association of International Educators.